TiagoMagalhaes1232507/Testando-projeto/docs/sprint02/us004/01.requirements-engineering/readme.md

 ### 1.1.
 User Story Description

-As a registered user, I want to create a discussion.
+As a registered user, I want to create a Text Post.

 ### 1.2.
 Customer Specifications and Clarifications